pencil-code/pencil-code/doc/readthedocs/dochowto/usingrst.rst

 (This label was added at the beginning of this document).

-And then refer to the label using one of the following methods:
+References are pointers in your documentation to other parts of your documentation, and you can use different methods to add references:

 #.
-Method:
+Method: create an  explicit target:

    .. code:: rst